-(/) Check the applicable box(es) to describe the type of supervisory responsibility required by an ncumbent in the position: □Not responsible for supervising or providing guidance to anyone. ⊠Provides technical and/or functional guidance to staff and/or students. □Instructs students and supervises various learning environments. □Assigns and checks work of others doing similar work. $\Box$ Supervises a work group.
-Assigns work to be done, methods to be used, and is responsible for the work performed by the group. $\Box$ Manages the staff and operations of a program area/department. $\Box$ Manages the staff and operations of a division/major department. $\Box$ Manages the staff and operations of several divisions/major departments. $\Box$ Acts as a consultant to College management. □Other e.g., counselling, coaching.
-Please specify: Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
+(/) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position:

+□Not responsible for supervising or providing guidance to anyone.

+Provides technical and/or functional guidance to staff and/or students.

+□Instructs students and supervises various learning environments.

+\boxtimes Assigns and checks work of others doing similar work.

+□ Supervises a work group.
+Assigns work to be done, methods to be used, and is responsible for the work performed by the group.

+□Manages the staff and operations of a program area/department.

+□Manages the staff and operations of a division/major department.

+□Manages the staff and operations of several divisions/major departments.

+□Acts as a consultant to College management.

+Other e.g., counselling, coaching.
+Please specify:

+Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.

 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.

-Direct Reports: None Indirect Reports: None Provides guidance on policies, procedures, and processes to managers and staff within own area, including SMT member/manager - e.g. purchasing, budgets, expenses, hiring, etc. Provides basic including SMT member/manager - e.g. purchasing, budgets, expenses, hiring, etc. Provides basic guidance on policies, procedures, and processes in their own area to other Operations Officers as required.
+Direct Reports: None Indirect Reports: None

+Provides guidance on policies, procedures, and processes to managers and staff within own area, including SMT member/manager - e.g. purchasing, budgets, expenses, hiring, etc. Provides basic guidance on policies, procedures, and processes in their own area to other Operations Officers as required.
 May provide day to day guidance to student employee(s) in area.

-8. SPAN OF CONTROL
+11. SPAN OF CONTROL